soygul/android-docker/README.md

 ## Building

-Following commands assume that your project source code is at `/src` of this repo.
+Following commands assume that your project source code is at `/src` of this repo, and your project's Gradle wrapper executable is located at `/src/gradlew`.

 ```
 # build Docker image first